justborney/caesar_cipher/README.md

 ```shell
 bash unit_testing.sh
 ```
-or run the tests with the `python -m unittest` command in the terminal.
+or run the tests in the source code folder with the command `python -m unittest` in the terminal.

 ## Contributing
 How can I help with project development?
 How to submit a suggestion or bug report.